 What to Expect From Your Visit

-After check-in and the preliminary measurements, you will visit with Donya the surgical counselor.
+After check-in and the preliminary measurements, you will visit with Wendy the surgical counselor.
 She will explain all the options for vision correction with cataract surgery.
-Donya will spend time with you and review your lifestyle and vision needs along with your options to help you make the best choices for you.
+Wendy will spend time with you and review your lifestyle and vision needs along with your options to help you make the best choices for you.

 You will be able to choose the method for your surgery as well as the types of lenses placed.
 The Basic lens provided by your insurance offers distance only, which is anything past your fingertips and beyond.
 With astigmatism pre-operatively, you will need glasses for all activities after surgery with a basic lens.
 Everyone will need readers after cataract surgery with a basic lens.
 If you want more to help make your busy life free from the hassle of glasses, consider upgrading your eyes with specialty upgraded lenses.